proxmox/proxmox-backup/docs/tape-backup.rst

 There should be a (or more) tape-backup jobs for each pool on the corresponding weekday.
-This scheme is still very manageable with one media set per weekday, which can even be taken off site easily.
+This scheme is still very manageable with one media set per weekday, and could be easily moved off-site.

-Multiple pools with different policies
+Multiple Pools with Different Policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, more complex setups are possible with multiple media pools and
+Complex setups are also possible with multiple media pools configured with
 different allocation and retention policies.

-An example would be to have a media pool with weekly allocation:
+An example would be to have two media pools.
+The first configured with weekly
+allocation and a few weeks of retention:

 Allocation policy:
   mon